 As more and more teens gained access to a smartphone, more and more teens were feeling depressed – and suicide kept increasing in great numbers.

-It’s important to note here that these same surveys say that from 2010-2015 – the time doing homework barely budged.
+It’s important to note here that surveys say that from 2010-2015 – the time doing homework barely budged.

 Why is this important?